 - All divisions will play by National Federation High School rules when not overridden by a local rule.

-- All divisions will play games with eight-minute quarters.
+- All games are played with 8-minute quarters.
 When scheduling allows, teams will receive five minutes to warm up before the game, a five-minute halftime, and one minute between quarters.

-- In all divisions , the clock will run without stopping except for the following:
+- The clock will run without stopping except for the following:

 - The last two minutes of the game